Skip to Content

 Palazzo Hotel illuminated yellow against the dark night sky

-• Cool Mock Up Facades – Luxor, Excalibur, New York New York, Paris Las Vegas, Caesars Palace and Venetian.
+• Fun Facades – Luxor, Excalibur, New York New York, Paris Las Vegas, Caesars Palace and Venetian

-• Pure Class and Luxury – Bellagio, Wynn and Cosmopolitan.
+• Pure Luxury – Bellagio, Wynn and Cosmopolitan

 Slot machines in a casino three in a row

-Like it or loathe it, there are a lot of people gambling at roulette, blackjack, poker and craps tables or playing slots in Las Vegas.
+Like it or loathe it, there’s a lot of people gambling at roulette, blackjack, poker and craps tables, and there’s even more people playing slots in Las Vegas.
+Of course, there’s no pressure to spend a single dollar in a casino but it’s at the heart of what makes Vegas run like a well oiled tourism conveyor belt.

-Our advice would be to pick an acceptable amount of money you are prepared to lose (because you will lose it!) and stick to that number.
-Stay away from the casino ATM!
+We don’t gamble and we’re not keen on the smoking, so casinos aren’t for us.
+But if you want do it once for the experience, our advice is to pick an acceptable amount of money you’re prepared to lose (because you will lose it!) and stick to that number.
+And stay away from the casino ATM!

 • Wynn Casino